New Fellowship Aims to Increase Representation on Idaho Boards and Commissions

 The fellowship will provide advocates with not just a voice, but a vote at the table.
 We will deeply invest in each cohort through our six-month training, which teaches participants to understand complex and intersecting policy arenas, navigate the culture and language of commissions, and build effective relationships in and outside the commissions they serve on.
 The fellowship helps new community leaders to effectively leverage their seat on boards and commissions to bring environmental justice and conservation issues to the forefront of local and regional policies and plans.

 “Study after study has shown that the more diversity, the better the product is.”

 How You Can Help

-We need YOUR help in raising awareness about this job position and upcoming fellowship program.
-Know someone who might be interested in the job?
-Please share our job posting with them and encourage them to apply!
+We need YOUR help in raising awareness about our fellowship program.
+Know someone who might be interested in becoming a fellow?
+Please share our boards and commissions page with them and encourage them to apply!